-Different types of helmets
+The different types of motorcycle helmets

 You don’t have to go for an adventure bike helmet, you can use whatever type of motorcycle helmet for adventure bike travelling you like.
-Popular options include road helmets, enduro helmets, open face and flip-front modular helmets.
+Popular options include road helmets, touring helmets, enduro helmets, open face and flip-front modular helmets.

 Why adventure bike helmets?

-The 10 Best Adventure Motorcycle Helmets
+The 10 Best Adventure Motorcycle Helmets of 2022

 Klim Krios Karbon Adventure Helmet